anhartasman/anhartasman.github.io/_posts/2024-03-20-create-ssh-key.md

 ---
 layout: post
 title: "Create SSH Key"
 summary: "SSH Tutorial"
 author: anhartasman
-date: '2024-03-20 01:00:23 +0530'
+date: "2024-03-20 01:00:23 +0530"
-categories: [ terminal,ssh ]
+categories: [terminal, ssh]
 thumbnail: /assets/img/posts/cloudencrypt.jpg
 keywords: ssh
 permalink: /blog/create-ssh-key/
 usemathjax: true
 portfolio: true
 ---

-SSH key is needed in some secure connections like when you want to upload your codes to a repository or when you want to encrypt a message before send it to an API, here how to make one
+Creating an SSH key is a fundamental step for securely accessing remote servers and services.
+In this guide, we'll walk you through the simple process of generating an SSH key pair, which ensures secure and password-free authentication for your connections.

 <h3>1.
 Open your terminal</h3>